Interview: Warren calls DeSantis 'the king,' vows to fight suspension - NewsBreak

 Sheriff accused of pressuring candidates to drop races

-TITUSVILLE, Fla. — (AP) — A third candidate for public office has come to forward to say a sheriff on Florida's Space Coast offered help in getting a job in exchange for leaving a race and backing his favored candidate.
-Kimberly Musselman, an assistant state attorney in Brevard...
+TITUSVILLE, Fla.
+(AP) — A third candidate for public office has come to forward to say a sheriff on Florida’s Space Coast offered help in getting a job in exchange for leaving a race and backing his favored candidate.
+Kimberly Musselman, an assistant state attorney in Brevard County,...